hschink/hrm/README.md

 ## Development ##

-If you like to join hrm-manager development you may just want to use [Eclipse IDE][eclipse].
+If you like to join hrm development you may just want to use [Eclipse IDE][eclipse].
 Just use [gradle's Eclipse plug-in][eclipse plug-in] with ``gradle eclipse`` to create the necessary Eclipse configuration files.